ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 | `void OnCollisionEnter(Collision collision)` | `Collision`    | Detailed collision info (contact points, impulse, and the other object) |
 | `void OnTriggerEnter(Collider other)`        | `Collider`     | Only the other object’s collider (no physics force data)                |

-Think of collision or other as Unity handing you a report about what you just hit or entered.
+Think of a collision or other as Unity handing you a report about what you just hit or entered.

 > [!CAUTION]
 > Do not confuse these parameters with the `Collider` components on your GameObjects.
 > The parameters (`collision` or `other`) are **NOT references to visual components** that you add in the Inspector, like a BoxCollider or SphereCollider.
 > Instead, they are instances of special `Collision` and `Collider` classes **automatically created by Unity**.
 They represent information about the other object involved in the interaction (e.g., its GameObject, contact points, etc.) and are populated by the physics engine when the event occurs.

-### Example Implmentation
+### Example Implementation

 Collision (Physical Contact)
 ```csharp